MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

     ![Prodcut Publish](product_publish.png)
     ![Prodcut Publish Success](product_publish_success.png)

 ## Update PinCodeAndroid sample client application
 ### Update the `wlclient.properties` file
 After setting up the **PinCodeAndroid** sample and completing the setup described in the `README` file, the `wclient.properties` is configured to send all MobileFirst requests directly to MobileFirst Server.

-However, when working with APIC Connect, the client application requests are proxied by the API Connect endpoints which exposed by the MobileFirst OAuthProvider.
+However, when working with APIC Connect, the client application requests are proxied by the API Connect endpoints which is exposed by the MobileFirst OAuthProvider.

 In order to enable the proxy, the following changes are required in the `wclient.properties` file:
 * **wlServerProtocol:** Change to `https`.